Updated June, 2019

 A Taste of Dalmatian Life: Split vs Dubrovnik

-In Split, Croatia you can get a taste of real Dalmatian life and if you stay long enough you will likely want to become a part of it.
-From the daily fish market to the walks in Marjan park and the hours of sipping coffee at the many cafes, it is easy to fall in love with life here.
-So when looking at Dubrovnik vs Split for a more authentic experience we would definitely say Split.
+In Split, you can get a taste of real Dalmatian life and if you stay long enough you will likely want to become a part of it.
+From the daily fish market to the walks in Marjan park and the hours of sipping coffee at the many cafes, it’s easy to fall in love with life here.

 Most to Offer: Split vs Dubrovnik

-Dubrovnik, you are indeed drop dead gorgeous but when looking at Split vs Dubrovnik the tipping point for us was that we found Split to be so much more than just a pretty face.
-The city is a perfect balance of old and new, vibrant and chill, fantasy and real world.
+Dubrovnik, you are indeed drop-dead gorgeous but when looking at Split vs Dubrovnik the tipping point for us was that we found Split to be so much more than just a pretty face.
+The city is a perfect balance of old and new, vibrant and chill, fantasy and reality.

-- As a tourist there is more than enough to see and do not only in Split itself but also in the surrounding areas.
+- Sights and activities: As a tourist in Split, there is more to see and do not only in the old town itself but also in the surrounding areas.

-- Dubrovnik is beautiful but it’s also very touristy and is starting to feel a bit fake.
-Split has it’s share of tourists but even in high season you can get a peek at real Dalmation life.
+- Tourists: Dubrovnik is beautiful but it’s also very touristy and is starting to feel a bit fake.
+Plus, in the summer the flood of crowds from cruise ships really overwhelms the walled historic center.
+Split has its share of tourists but even in high season you can get a peek at real Dalmation life and escape the crowds.

-- Within minutes you can go from strolling along the very modern Riva on the waterfront to getting lost in the ancient cobbled streets of Diocletian’s Palace.
+- Diversity: In Split, within minutes you can go from strolling along the very modern Riva on the waterfront to getting lost in the ancient cobbled streets of Diocletian’s Palace.

-- If you love beaches there are plenty of places to plant yourself in the sand and dip your toes in the water.
-If mountains are your thing they create a perfect backdrop to the city and on the edge of old town you can go hiking for hours in Marjan Forest Park.
+- Nature: If you love beaches both Split and Dubrovnik have places to plant yourself in the sand and dip your toes in the water.
+But if mountains are your thing they create a perfect backdrop to the city of Split and on the edge of the old town, you can go hiking for hours in Marjan Forest Park.

-- For foodies there is everything from modern sushi bars to traditional seafood taverns along with an abundance of cafes and gelaterias to satisfy every taste.
+- Food & drink: For foodies, there is everything in Split from modern sushi bars to traditional seafood taverns along with an abundance of cafes and gelaterias to satisfy every taste.
+Within the walls of Dubrovnik, it’s more difficult to find small local restaurants that don’t have inflated prices and touristic menus.

-- Although Croatia is far from the budget destination it used to be, there are still more deals to be found in Split vs Dubrovnik.
+- Cost: Although Croatia is far from the budget destination it used to be, there are still more deals to be found in Split vs Dubrovnik…although that seems to be changing.

-- Add to all this the marina, the nightlife, the trendy boutiques and the modern and traditional markets and there really isn’t much missing.
+- Very little missing: Add to all this the marina, the nightlife, the trendy boutiques, and the modern and traditional markets and there really isn’t much missing.

 In the Historic Center

 Hotel Vestibule Palace is a luxury boutique hotel situated right inside the Diocletian Palace making it one of the most popular places to stay in Split.
-The combination of the original stone Palace walls mixed with contemporary furnishings and design create a beautiful balance and ambience that will make you feel like royalty.
+The combination of the original stone Palace walls mixed with contemporary furnishings and design creates a beautiful balance and ambiance that will make you feel like royalty.
 Click here to see details & prices.

 At the Beach